Japan Photos FAQ

 They are mainly travel photos from all 47 prefectures.
 They intend to show what a place looks like or what happens at an event such as a festival.
 The photos are selected from among many and presented in a logical sequence.
 If it’s a festival, the photos are in chronological sequence.
 It’s more like a photo essay, and I avoid showing random, unrelated images.

 Most of the photos were taken within the Tokyo-to-Osaka corridor since I live in Tokyo and most of my travels are done within this area.
-In the near future, I plan to spend extended periods in farther parts of Japan where I haven’t traveled and photographed much.
+I always seek to visit other parts of Japan every year, especially places I’ve never been to.

 Did you take all these photos/videos?